robvandenbrink/Critical-Controls-v7/CC09/README.md

-Scripts in Support of CIS Critical Controls 09
+Scripts in Support of CIS Critical Control 09  - Limitation and Control of Network Ports

 Powershell, Active Directory and the Windows Host Firewall